nickdotht/plink-plonk/README.md

 - Allows you to quickly deactivate it instead of uninstalling it - TBD
 - Fires on every network request - TBD
 - Allows you to select what to hear sound for (Network or Dom Changes) - TBD
+- Allows to update delay and frequency on the fly - TBD
 - Display a sticky pulsing circle on the page to provide sound visualization - TBD
 - Allows you to select whether you want sound visualization - TBD
 - Port it to Firefox - TBD